 Sloat & Skyline Intersection Alternatives Analysis

 The Sloat & Skyline Intersection Alternatives Analysis was a planning-level project to evaluate design options to improve traffic safety and operations where Sloat Boulevard, Skyline Boulevard (CA-35), and 39th Avenue intersect.

 - Improve safety for all road users

-- Increasing visibility of people walking and bicycling and reducing intersection conflict points
+- Increase the visibility of people walking and bicycling and reduce intersection conflict points

-This project will identify options to make the intersection a more inviting, safe, and comfortable experience for all users.
+This project sought to identify options to make the intersection a more inviting, safe, and comfortable experience for all users.

 This project is made possible by the San Francisco County Transportation Authority through a grant of Proposition K Local Transportation Sales Tax Funds.

 - 46 people were injured in traffic collisions within a quarter-mile of the intersection

 - 2 deaths were reported within a quarter-mile of the intersection since 2014

 Existing intersection conditions include: